cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] You understand the trademark guidelines: <https://www.linuxfoundation.org/en/trademark-usage/>
 - [ ] You understand the license allowlist: <https://github.com/cncf/foundation/blob/master/allowed-third-party-license-policy.md#approved-licenses-for-allowlist>
 - [ ] Your project is working on written, open governance.
 See <https://contribute.cncf.io/maintainers/governance/>
-- [ ] Your Slack channels are migrated to the Kubernetes or CNCF Slack workspace.
+- [ ] Your Slack channels (if any) are migrated to the Kubernetes or CNCF Slack workspace.
 See <https://slack.com/help/articles/217872578-Import-data-from-one-Slack-workspace-to-another> for more details)
-- [ ] Your project in its own separate neutral GitHub organization.
+- [ ] Your project is in its own separate neutral GitHub organization.
 This will make it transferable to the CNCF's GitHub Enterprise account.
 - [ ] You submit a pull request to add your project as a Sandbox project to <https://landscape.cncf.io>
 - [ ] You create maintainer list + add to aggregated <https://maintainers.cncf.io> list by submitting a PR to it
 - [ ] You submit a pull request to <https://github.com/cncf/artwork> with your artwork